csetanmayjain/EmeraldBit/README.md

 Including the above set module in our current application we can use it in following ways:-

-• Feedback for example in call centres, company’s product & services. • In palacement preparation program. • Recording rwal time voice in our app to prevent life hazards accidents by calling to some emergence number. • Analyze daily rotine activity of a person through talk
+• Feedback for example in call centres, company’s product & services.

+• In palacement preparation program.

+• Recording real time voice in our app to prevent life hazards accidents by calling to some emergence number.

+• Analyze daily rotine activity of a person through talk